Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Remove-AzureRmStorageAccountNetworkRule.md

 # Remove-AzureRmStorageAccountNetworkRule

 ## SYNOPSIS
-Remove IpRules or VirtualNetworkRules from the NetWorkRule property of a Storage Account
+Remove IpRules or VirtualNetworkRules from the NetWorkRule property of a Storage account

 ## SYNTAX